-PR: 1% of Crypto Users Hold $1M+, Bitcoin Leads with 40,500
+PR: 1% Of Crypto Users Hold $1M+, Bitcoin Leads With 40,500

-(MENAFN- Learnbonds) At the forefront of this wealth distribution is Bitcoin, the pioneering cryptocurrency.
-Among worldwide millionaires in the crypto space, a staggering 40,500 hold their fortunes in Bitcoin, according to TradingPlatforms.com.
+(MENAFN- Investor Ideas) At the forefront of this wealth distribution is Bitcoin, the pioneering cryptocurrency.
+Among worldwide millionaires in the crypto space, a staggering 40,500 hold their fortunes in Bitcoin, according to BanklessTimes.

 This number underscores the profound influence and adoption of the original cryptocurrency.